 - two interchangeable shaving heads including one ultra-wide groomer head (1.8”) to get all the longhairs quickly in a foiled body to get that extra smooth shave.

 - shock absorbers on the head and the handle to allow you to go over the skin without having to worry about applying too little or too much pressure.

 Check out the article on best body hair trimmers for more details on the various Mangroomers.

-- Applicator Brush – If you are shaving your own back, you also need an elongated applicator brush so you can apply the preshave oil, shaving gel and other products on your entire back.
+- Applicator Brush – If you are shaving your own back, you also need an elongated applicator brush so you can apply the preshave oil, shaving gel, and other products on your entire back.

 – If you decide to purchase the Razorba, there is an additional attachment called the stud stamper for an additional $11 (3 Pack).
 It’s an applicator brush that attaches to the end of the Razorba.

-The Aquasentials Easy Lotion Applicator is a great one and only cost are $7 on Amazon.
+The Aquasentials Easy Lotion Applicator is a great one, and the cost is $7 on Amazon.